Reluctance rings

 £40.00

-This is the 16-tooth Hewland FTR reluctance ring that I run on my Mygale EcoBoost.
+Above is the 16-tooth Hewland FTR reluctance ring that I run on my Mygale EcoBoost.
 Laser cut in the UK from 6mm steel.
-The design allows a small amount of flex, which allows the rings to be friction fitted over the Hewland FTR output flange.
+The design allows a small amount of flex, which allows the rings to be friction fitted over the Hewland FTR output cup by gently drifting them on.

 Each 7mm tall tooth provides a 36mm² surface to the sensor.